jennyyn/CS-3560_Wordle_Clone/README.md

 - **Enter:** submit a guess
 - **Mouse:** click on on-screen keyboard buttons to enter letters

 ## Known Issues
 - Secret words are always 5 letters; no support for other lengths
 - No hint system or scoring implemented
 - UI may not scale perfectly on very high-resolution screens

+## External Libraries
+- No external libraries were used